tesseract-ocr/tessdoc/Fonts.md

 The installed fonts are shown by the command `fc-list`.
 See also the [Debian wiki](https://wiki.debian.org/Fonts).

+`text2image --fonts_dir /usr/share/fonts --list_available_fonts` will also show all fonts.

 ## Links

 ### Sources of (mostly free) fonts